theDifference-Consulting/Digital-Zone-SSO-Staging/README.md

 ## Environment Variables
 Depending on the SSO implementation and other settings, you may need to configure environment variables.
 Add them to your deployment settings (e.g., Netlify or Heroku) as needed.
+In the gatsby-config.js, there is a Google Analytics trackingId hardcoded as UA-167767244-1 -- you will need to update this as necessary.

 ## License
 This project is private and internal to `thedifferenceconsulting.com` for client use only.
 Unauthorized use is prohibited.